dsoulayrol/metalsmith-index/README.md

   alphabetic order is used.
 The function is used to sort an array of strings and must behave like a [compareFunction][].

+- `recursive` is false by default: the plugin ignores sub-directories.
+  When set to true, they are indexed recursively.

 [compareFunction]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort